ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     Application menu transaction used as the default transaction and identified in the TIOA string in transaction EDS-00

 W2H-80S
-    A transaction added to the W2H Entry point to support uploading web articfacts to the EDS-DIR.
+    A transaction that must be added to the **W2H** Entry point to support uploading web artifacts to the EDS-DIR.
 When adding a new diorectory to Virtel you must also add a new upload transaction to the W2H transaction group.
 The external name and logmsg of the transaction should identify the directory.
 For example in this case name = upleds and logmsg = EDS-DIR.
 If you do not specify this "upload" transaction the new directory will not appear in the administration portal display of in the directory summary display.

 Apart from the LINE, Entry Point and Transaction there is one other configurable element which must also be added to support a new interface.
 This is the SUBDIR element.
 The SUBDIR element identifies a new directory.